-Vibalogics announced the development of a late-phase clinical and commercial virotherapy manufacturing facility in Boston, Massachusetts, US, in November 2020.
+German biotechnology firm Vibalogics announced the development of a late-phase clinical and commercial virotherapy manufacturing facility in Boston, Massachusetts, in November 2020.

 The facility will improve the company’s capabilities to meet the rising demand for the development and manufacturing of complex viral-based products, expanding the company’s global footprint.

-The company produces viruses in various culture vessels including shake flasks, single-use suspension bioreactors, disposable iCELLis® fixed-bed bioreactors, T-flasks, roller bottles and CellSTACK®, catering to the diverse virotherapy product requirements of customers.
+The company produces viruses in various culture vessels, including shake flasks, single-use suspension bioreactors, disposable iCELLis® fixed-bed bioreactors, T-flasks, roller bottles and CellSTACK®, catering to its customers’ diverse virotherapy product requirements.

-The Germany-based contract development and manufacturing organisation (CDMO) develops and manufactures both cell-based (suspension and adherent) and egg-based viruses.
-It offers full upstream and downstream processing, analytical testing (including method transfer, development, and validation), and filling / finishing services, primarily developed for the manufacturing of virotherapy.
+Vibalogics develops and manufactures both cell-based (suspension and adherent) and egg-based viruses.
+It offers full upstream and downstream processing, analytical testing (including method transfer, development and validation), and filling/finishing services, with a focus on the manufacturing of virotherapy.

-With a unique emphasis on viruses, live bacteria, and aseptic manufacturing, the company’s 50 workers operate in strict compliance with international good manufacturing practices (GMP) requirements in the state-of-the-art BSL-2, 27,000ft2 (2,500m2) plant in Cuxhaven, Germany.
+With a unique emphasis on viruses, live bacteria and aseptic manufacturing, the company’s 50 workers operate in strict compliance with international GMP requirements at its state-of-the-art BSL-2, 27,000ft2 (2,500m2) plant in Cuxhaven, Germany.